BR British Rail Crimson & Cream

 vehicles in having two motor bogies giving four EE507 motors totalling 1000hp.

-Both luggage areas had a long-hinged seat along the right-hand side when
+had a long-hinged seat along the right-hand side when looking forwards.

 There